nickandfloppy/NetRunner/README.md

 5. Edit ``config.json``  to your liking.
 6. Run the bot once more, as before.
 Once it has started up (It'll output "Ready" to the terminal), you should be good to go into Discord and use it.

-## Post-install instructions
+### Post-install instructions:
-For the level rank cards to work you'll need to install Roboto.
-Due to some annoyances with System.Drawing you have to install it twice in a way.
+For the level rank cards to work correctly, you'll need to install Roboto.
+Due to some annoyances with System.Drawing, you have to install it twice in a way.
-Steps:

 1. Download the font family https://fonts.google.com/specimen/Roboto
 2. Extract Roboto-Regular.ttf into the bot's working directory